demianbrecht/sanction/README.rst

 * `Typed exceptions`_
 * `100% unit test coverage`_

+Implementations for the following providers are currently completed and more will be added as they are completed:

+* Facebook
+* Google
+* Foursquare

 Fully protocol-compliant
 ````````````````````````
 In the design of this package, the OAuth2 protocol was analyzed and